mykolasbar/ugdymo_istaigos_fe/README.md

 Previous instructions (deprecated):

 <span style = "color:grey">
-The project is not deployed online, so in order to view it, you will have to download it from github and launch it on the live server.
+The project is not deployed online, so in order to view it, you will have to download it from github and launch it on the live server.</span>

 <ul>
     <li>Launch your apache server and MySQL</li>